Click on the links below for answers to specific questions, or read all the Q&As in order.

 What will my faculty mentor/supervisor do?

-- Faculty advisors will guide students through the process of identifying matching projects that relate to the major or minor area of study that nominated the student for CADS.
+- Faculty advisors will guide students through the process of identifying matching projects that relate to their major or minor area of study.

 - Faculty advisors will also review the project report which you will be required to submit at the end of the practicum experience.